mpdrescher/generic-matrix-rs/README.md

 * Flip horizontally/vertically
 * Debug/Display
 * Transform into iterator
-* Count/list indices of an entry in the matrix
+* Count occurences/list indices of an entry in the matrix